Crossword-Nexus/umiaq/README.md

 ## Features

 - **Expressive pattern matching**
-  Match words against patterns with variables, wildcards, and constraints.
+  Match entries against patterns with variables, wildcards, and constraints.

 - **Variable binding**
   Use uppercase letters (`A`–`Z`) as variables that can bind to substrings and be reused.